WebDevSchumacher/DST-Dungeon/README.md

 When the room is generated, it is assigned a level that corresponds to the player's level and retains this level when re-entering.
 The room level determines the level of the opponents in this room.

-When entering a room, a random opponent is placed there.
+When entering a room, a random opponent is placed within.
-It is also assigned loot, which can consist of several random items that correspond to the sum of the item levels of the opponent's level.
+It is also assigned loot, which can consist of several random items.
+The sum of their item levels correspond to the opponent's level.

 Defeated enemies drop loot in the form of a crate.